Irish fiddle

 output of ambitious and imaginative tunes remains very much in

-Regional fiddle styles
+Regional Irish fiddle styles

 Much as spoken dialect varies across the length of a country,